nextstrain/ncov/narratives/ncov_sit-rep_2020-03-02.md

 The far more likely explanation, however, is that the virus was circulating undetected in the area for a while.

 <br>

+Trevor Bedford has written a great blog post about these possibilities, which you can read [here](https://bedford.io/blog/ncov-cryptic-transmission/).